 After determining I’d spend my travel allowance on drinks and food rather than new cameras, I headed for a nearby bar.

 One hot sake later, and failing to drunkenly find a highly rated Soba place, I ended up at a Go-Curry Katsu curry chabin.

 Go Go Curry

 Full of Katsu curry, I wandered around Akihabara exploring the streets and arcades.

-Some time later — after somehow finding room for dessert — I caught a train back to Shibuya, and turned in for the night.
+Some time later—after somehow finding room for dessert from a nearby dessert shop near the station—I caught a train back to Shibuya, and turned in for the night.